 - Peanut butter

 How can I maintain good nutrition?

 Try to eat a variety of foods and don’t skip meals.
-To get the most out of your meals, eat a balance of vegetarian proteins or lean meats, high fiber whole grain carbs, and healthy fats such as oils, nuts, and fish.
+To get the most out of your meals, eat a balance of lean protein, high fiber carbs, and healthy fats such as oils, nuts, and fish.
 The table below provides suggestions of foods to choose at meal times.